gxf1212/notes/MD/Notes on FYP.md

 also need to edit the atom names

 > when editing for FEP, remember to edit the names before going into CHARMM-GUI, or it will cause trouble for scripting!

+I think it's better to check the aromatic bonds here because it looks strange in GV..?

 ### DSV